 This is a insight-live.com/glossary/119">cone 04 glaze on a terra cotta body.
 Two 300-gram test batches were made.
-Both have 5% tin oxide added.
-The one on the left was high-speed propeller-mixed for 10 seconds on a closed container.
-That was not enough, small agglomerates appear as white specks floating in the glass.
-The one on the right was mixed for 60 seconds.
-Now the tin particles, which are incredibly small, have been dispersed and can do their job of opacifying the glaze.
-Notice that 5% is not quite enough, more is needed.
+Both have 5% tin oxide added to a base transparent, G1916Q.
+The one on the left was high-speed propeller-mixed for 10 seconds.
+That was not enough, small agglomerates appear as tiny white specks floating in the glass.
+The one on the right was blender mixed for 60 seconds.
+Now the incredibly small tin particles have been dispersed and can do their job of opacifying the glaze.
+Would sieving the slurry have worked?
+No, the particle agglomerates can be far smaller than the openings in an 80-mesh sieve (individual particles could be 1000 times smaller!).
+The thorough dispersion of the expensive tin oxide particles has real benefit: It enables making an accurate assessment of whether the 5% addition is enough.
+In this case it isn't, more is needed.

 Pages that reference this post in the Digitalfire Reference Library: